cqin211/cqin211.github.io/_pages/research.md

 Xu Kuang, Chao Qin

-On the Optimality of Greedy against Greedy\
+On the Optimality of Frank-Wolfe against Frank-Wolfe\
 Xinyu Liu, Chao Qin, Wei You

+On the Finite-Time Performance of Thompson and Exploration Sampling\
+Chao Qin

 Journal papers